w3f/polkadot-spec/docs/chap-networking.md

 ### -sec-num- Discovering authorities {#sect-authority-discovery}

-The discovery mechanism enables Polkadot nodes to both publish their local addresses and learn about other nodes identifiers and addresses.
+The discovery mechanism enables Polkadot nodes to both publish their local addresses and learn about other nodes' identifiers and addresses.
 The Authority discovery mechanism differs from the bootstrap mechanism, described in [Section -sec-num-ref-](chap-networking#sect-network-bootstrap), in that it restricts the discovery output to nodes currently holding the authority role (e.g., validators).

 #### -sec-num- Requesting authority identifier and addresses {#sect-auth-discovery-service-requests}